EmmanuelHere/EmmanuelHere/README.md

 Software Engineer
 -----------------

-*   🌍  I am based in Central Florida, USA.
+*   🌍  I'm based in Central Florida, USA.
 *   🖥️  See my portfolio at [justinhere.dev](http://www.justinhere.dev/)
 *   ✉️  You can contact me at [emmanuelhere@yahoo.com](mailto:emmanuelhere@yahoo.com)
 *   🤝  I'm open to collaborating on Open Source Projects!